 My brother had decided it was time to die and like it or not, I had to respect that decision.

-Again… I believed, under the impossible circumstances I had been given; I had stepped up and effectively handled a totally inconceivable situation
+Again… I believed, under the impossible circumstances I had been given, I had stepped up and effectively handled a totally impossible, inconceivable situation

 Back in the UK by early April, spring and summer found me consumed with wedding preparations.
 My youngest daughter’s wedding, in early August, still had a ton of unmanaged tasks.
 I threw myself into that like “tie-dye on a hippie!”
 I allowed myself to be fully and wholly consumed with the undone tasks and endless minutiae.